-What are the best Australian high dividend ETFs of 2023?
+- What are the best dividend ETFs of 2024

 What are the best dividend ETFs?

-Each year we compare all 300+ ETFs in our Australian ETF Report.
-Here we road test the best Australian dividend ETFs and global dividend ETFs listed on the ASX.
+Following the success of our Australian ETF Report in 2024, we are road testing the best Australian dividend ETFs and global dividend ETFs listed on the ASX in 2024.

-We compare them across 5 factors: Size, costs and slippage, liquidity, returns and dividend yield, and track record.
+We compare ETFs across 5 factors: size, costs and slippage, liquidity, returns and dividend yield and track record.

 Best Australian high dividend ETFs